pharrukh/pharrukh/README.md

 # Farrukh Normuradov

-I'm dad to 👦 and a husband 👨 from Samarkand 🕌 in Belin 🇩🇪.
+I'm dad to 👦 and a husband 👨 from Samarkand :uzbekistan: in Belin 🇩🇪.

 I: